cylc/cylc-flow/doc/src/suite-config.rst

 One-off (Non-Cycling)
 """""""""""""""""""""

-:ref:`Figure X <fig-test1>` shows a small suite of one-off non-cycling tasks; these all share a single cycle point (``1``) and don't spawn successors (once they're all finished the suite just exits).
+:num:`fig-test1` shows a small suite of one-off non-cycling tasks; these all share a single cycle point (``1``) and don't spawn successors (once they're all finished the suite just exits).
 The integer ``1`` attached to each graph node is just an arbitrary label here.